Carlos Cuadrado

 Carlos Cuadrado (born 1 June 1983) is a former Spanish professional tennis player.
 He won the French Open juniors singles in 2001.

 Career

 His best performance at a professional tournament was at Viña del Mar in 2006, when he progressed to the quarterfinals.
 After progressing through qualifying, he defeated Tomas Behrend and Daniel Gimeno-Traver before losing against Chilean Nicolás Massú 6–4, 6–7, 3–6.
 After defeating Dmitry Tursunov in the ATP 500 Barcelona he fell to Paul-Henri Mathieu.
 In a Challenger tournament in Tarragona, he retired against Albert Portas due to a hip injury.
 His career ended in the same year as he retired at the age of 22.

+On the ATP Challenger Circuit, he achieved moderate success, reaching four semi-finals, all on clay courts; Vigo (2005, l.
+Ivan Navarro), Geneva (2005, l.
+Werner Eschauer), Monza (2006, l.
+Flavio Cipolla) and Turin (2006, l.
+Marcel Granollers).

 Coaching

 After his retirement, Cuadrado coached Svetlana Kuznetsova.